Wisconsin May Day March Targets Milwaukee Sheriff

 More than 140 mostly Latino-owned businesses are said to have closed throughout Wisconsin in support of May Day.

-Voces de la Frontera, a local no-profit dedicated to immigrant rights, planned the march in Milwaukee, which started in the Walker’s Point neighborhood and ended at the Milwaukee County Courthouse.
+Voces de la Frontera, a local nonprofit dedicated to immigrant rights, planned the march in Milwaukee, which started in the Walker’s Point neighborhood and ended at the Milwaukee County Courthouse.

 Clarke is serving his fourth term as Milwaukee County Sheriff and is up for re-election next year.